Task rules

 |Batch/bulk operations||Task is incremented by 1|

-- If you call a recipe, the call to the recipe will not be counted as a Task.
-The triggers and the relevant actions in the recipe called will be counted as tasks.
+If a recipe is called successfully, the call to the recipe will be counted as a Task.
+Thereafter, in the child job created, the actions in the recipe called will be counted as tasks.

 The examples for how tasks may be counted in recipes are as follows:

 Total Tasks per job = 3 (Step 1 + Step 2 + Step 3)

 # Example 2

 Total Tasks per job = 2 or 3, depending on whether the condition in the recipe is met.

 - Conditional statements do not incur any cost

 - The ‘Search customers in Netsuite’ step counts as 1 task regardless of the number of customers returned